 The following discussion and analysis contains forward-looking statements.
 These statements are based on Exelixis, Inc.'s ("Exelixis," "we," "our" or "us") current expectations, assumptions, estimates and projections about our business and our industry, and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied in, or contemplated by, the forward-looking statements.
-Words such as "believe," "anticipate," "expect," "intend," "flanned," "focus," "objective," "will," "may," "could," "would," "estimate," "potential," "continue," or the negative of such terms or other similar expressions identify forward-looking statements.
+Words such as "progress toward," "objectives," "priority," "expedite," "augment," "potential," "rolling out," "expects," "may be," "initiate," "believes," "suggesting," "could," "continues," "potential," "will be," "plan," "priority," "committed," "entitled," "trend," "embark" or the negative of such terms or other similar expressions identify forward-looking statements.
 Our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
 Factors that might cause such a difference include those discussed in Part II, Item 1A of this Form 10-Q, as well as those discussed elsewhere in this report.